richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 applications.

 I have used this approach on a couple of recent projects with some complicated interactions such as drawing geofences, adding/removing tile layers, and display additional controls on the map.
 Everything I have tried seems to have worked out easily, which is a good confirmation that the pattern is well suited to this task.

-I particularly like the encapsulation of all the boiler plate that open layers requires when dealing with the map and exposes higher order 'business' functions which are reusable between different parts of your application, or different applications.
+I particularly like the encapsulation of all the boiler plate that open layers requires when dealing with the map and exposing higher order 'business' functions to the consumer.

+Commands are highly reusable between different parts of your application, or different applications.

 Perhaps a library of these commands could be built to accelerate map projects.